Thanks to incredible generosity and support, we made our goal!

 Please share this campaign as widely as possible.
 The Indiegogo share tools under the video at the top of this page make this nice and easy.

-Twitter: Crowdfunding campaign seeks to outline an economics beyond growth: bit.ly/how-on-earth #postgrowth Pls RT
+Twitter: New book seeks to outline an economics beyond growth: bit.ly/how-on-earth #postgrowth Pls RT

 Facebook: Check out the Post Growth Institute’s campaign to outline a not-for-profit economics beyond growth: bit.ly/how-on-earth

 We welcome any offers of help with this project.
 What’s your passion?
 Research?
 Promotions?
 Publishing or web development?
 Click here to find out more about how you can get involved.

 Up to our initial $20,000 target, funds will be allocated as follows:

 - 70% to two co-authors (Donnie Maclurcan and Jen Hinton) to write the book, part-time

 Anything raised over $20,000 allows us to consider:

 - The co-authors working on the book, full-time